chef/chef-web-docs/layouts/shortcodes/node_attribute_when_to_use_unless_variants.md

     <div class="alert-info">

-    This method was deprecated in Chef Client 12.12 and will be removed in Chef Client 14.
+    This method was removed in Chef Client 14.
 Please use `default_unless` or `override_unless` instead.

     </div>